KaushikShivam/rain_man/README.md

-# Restaurant Page
+# Rainman

-[Restaurant Page](https://priceless-cori-e1d4a3.netlify.com/) is a minimal weather app built using modern JS as well as babel and webpack.
+[Rainman](https://priceless-cori-e1d4a3.netlify.com/) is a minimal weather app built using modern JS as well as babel and webpack.
 ![Screenshot](screenshot.png)

 ## Table of content